SamMed05/sm_blog/_posts/2022-09-08-how-school-works-in-italy.md

     </tr>
 </table>

+It's not all: there are many other councils, commissions and groups in the Italian school system.
+For example, if we go beyond of the scope of the individual school, two students for each school of every province<span class="tooltip">`*`<span class="tooltiptext">An area in which each region of Italy is subdivided</span></span> can take part with a two-year mandate (after being elected by the other students) to the so called *consulta provinciale degli studenti* (provincial student council) where they can represent students, coordinate projects and formulate proposals in collaboration with other schools at a provincial and regional level but eventually even nationwide[^6].

+Since it can get complicated very quickly and it's not particularly relevant for this post, I'm not going into much detail.
+For those who are interested, a more comprehensive explanation of the levels of student representation and the hierarchy of these bodies can be found on [spazioconsulte.it](https://www.spazioconsulte.it/webi/it/la-rappresentanza/) website.

+Let's focus on the local scope of upper secondary schools/*superiori*.

 #### Class organization
 Students of *superiori* have much more representation and influence on the system, if we take into comparison middle and primary school.
 As you have seen, there are **class representatives** to make that happen, but what do they do exactly?
 Having been a class representative for the last 3 years, I can explain their election and duties in detail.